 The degree categorizes the severity of the hearing loss.

-- Moderate.
-Individual may understand face-to-face conversation in a quiet situation; will miss 50-75 percent of spoken language in the presence of background noise.
+- Moderate: Individual may understand face-to-face conversation in a quiet situation; can miss 50-75 percent of spoken language in the presence of background noise.

 - bilateral versus unilateral hearing loss